 - Option periods – from a landlord perspective, lease options are not always a good thing to have as they can frustrate the future of the property; it really depends on what the landlord thinks that they want to do with the property.
 It is of note that many large shopping centres and malls do not allow lease options for that very reason.

 - Details of any current incentives with existing tenants – some lease incentives carry on impacting the property for some months or even years.
 When the property is to be sold, these incentives must be offset or discharged at settlement as the future purchaser may not want to take over the burden of such.

 - Outgoings recoveries – leases and most particularly net leases will allow the landlord to get back some of the building operating costs.
 It pays to check the leases to see exactly what those recoverable items may be as it can impact the property sale or buyer interest

 - History of income and expenditure performance – I always go back at least 3 years to check these numbers and to see what have been the major changes in the outgoings.
 What you are looking for is overly large imbalances in outgoings from year to year that indicate that something major has impacted the property or a strategy has changed.
 Get reasons for any changes of this type so that any astute buyer can be given logical explanations.

 - The current budget of income and expenditure performance – every commercial investment building of any type should function to a budget each year and the details should be available for your review.
-Parts of the expenditure that impact greatly on the property are the rates and taxes as they take up on average a full 33% of most building expenditure.
+Parts of the expenditure that impact greatly on the property are the rates and taxes as they take up an average a full 33% of the building expenditure (perhaps more).
 You need to know that these rates and taxes are on average with other properties in the region.
 If that is not the case, then investigate the situation and have your answers ready, because questions will arise in property buyer inspections.